meberhard/Process.Modelling.Tool/README.md

 inspector shows below the symbols.
 On the current screen, it shows a static text, because no element is selected.

 The user has several options to change the current modelling language.
 The first option is to open the dropdown after "Modelling languages", which is in the middle of the top navigation bar.
-Opening the drodpown shows all available modelling languages.
+Opening the dropdown shows all available modelling languages.
 If a modelling language is clicked, the tool will load the specification of the selected modelling language.
 Another option is to load a saved model.
 If the modelling language of a model, which is about to load, differs from the current selected modelling language, the tool will change the modelling language accordingly.